-The Air Line Pilots Association, International (ALPA) is the largest airline pilot union in the world and represents more than 50,000 pilots at 33 U.S. and Canadian airlines.
+The Air Line Pilots Association, International (ALPA) is the largest airline pilot union in the world and represents nearly 50,000 pilots at 32 U.S. and Canadian airlines.
 Founded in 1931, the Association is chartered by the AFL-CIO and the Canadian Labour Congress.
 Known internationally as US-ALPA, it is a member of the International Federation of Air Line Pilot Associations.

 ALPA provides three critical services to its members:

 Airline Safety and Security: ALPA’s founders chose “Schedule with Safety” as their motto, and that theme remains central to the union’s work today.
 Over its history, ALPA has been a part of nearly every significant safety improvement in the airline industry.
 The Association has helped to make airline travel the safest mode of transportation in human history.
 More than 600 working airline pilots volunteer to serve on the local and national safety and security committees that help guide the Association’s work.
 The union’s aeronautics engineers and safety and security experts provide unparalleled independent analysis on emerging airline safety and security issues, as well as federal and industrial policies.
 ALPA is routinely granted "interested party" status in most major airline accidents, which means that ALPA accident investigators assist the National Transportation Safety Board and the Transportation Safety Board of Canada during on-site investigations and participate in associated public hearings.
 The union’s commitment to unbiased, fact-based evaluation of airline safety and security issues has won the Association an unrivaled reputation for excellence throughout the airline industry.